simoncrowe/python-query-filter/README.md

 One reason for this is that the item `"AssociatePublicIpAddress"` is sometimes missing.
 The predicate returned by `is_true` above will silently return `False` on missing keys, whereas with the generator expression we need to call `get` to avoid a `KeyError`.
-We're not even considering the case of an empty list for `"NetworkInterfaces"` here.
+This doesn't even take into account the possibility of an empty list for `"NetworkInterfaces"` here.

 #### Filtering using custom predicates

 We can combine custom queries with those created with the help of this package.
 The following predicate can be used to ensure that the launch template versions specify a sufficient number of threads.

 ```python